The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 This guidance is for England

-Calves killed on-farm within the requisite timescales are exempt from ear tag and passport requirements but if they have been tagged but are unregistered their births and deaths must be reported to the British Cattle Movement Service (BCMS) (opens in a new window).
+Calves killed on-farm within the requisite timescales are exempt from ear tag and passport requirements; however, if they have been tagged but are unregistered their births and deaths must be reported to the British Cattle Movement Service (BCMS).
 The deaths of untagged calves must be recorded in your on-farm records.

 A number of firearms are suitable for the on-farm killing of calves and there are also various outlets for off-farm slaughter.
 Either way, the carcases must be disposed of in accordance with the Regulations.